vmware-tanzu/tanzu-framework/pkg/v1/tkg/web/README.md

 A standalone Angular library has been introduced which now includes all swagger auto-generated models and HTTP methods.
 The location of these models and HTTP methods have been moved from the Tanzu Kickstart UI Angular project into the `tanzu-ui-api-lib`.

+Building the Tanzu UI API Library is not a requirement unless you have made updates to the swagger contract `spec.yaml`.
+The symlink used for consuming this library will be created when running any of the build scripts mentioned above.

-See [README.md](../web-libraries/tanzu-ui-api-lib/README.md) for information on modifying and building this library.
+See [README.md](../web-libraries/tanzu-ui-api-lib/README.md) for information on updating and building this library.

 ## Running unit tests